AP Statistics Unit 1 Practice Test: Exploring One-Variable Data

 D

-Answer (a) is correct.
+The correct answer is (A).
 The median of the data set is the middle number, 80.
-Quartile one is the middle of the bottom half, 68, which is the median of 64 and 72.
-Quartile three is the middle of the top half, 87, which is the median of 85 and 89.
+Quartile one is the middle of the bottom half, 68, which is the average of 64 and 72.
+Quartile three is the middle of the top half, 87, which is the average of 85 and 89.

 A